-The onshore NY Project facilities are located in the Town of Hempstead, Village of Island Park, and City of Long Beach.
+The onshore NY Project facilities are located in the Town of Hempstead, Village of Island Park, Oceanside, and City of Long Beach.
 An overview of the roadway network in the NY Project Area is shown in Figure E-6.2-1.
 A summary of roads in the NY Project Area is provided in Table E-6.2-1.
 Table E-6.2-2 summarizes the cross streets along the NY Project Route.

-The NY Project's export cable route will make landfall at a mostly bare, vacant parcel adjacent to East Broadway, as well as a portion within the City of Long Beach public right-of-way within East Broadway and Riverside Boulevard.
+The NY Project's export cable route will make landfall within the City of Long Beach public right-of-way within Riverside Boulevard.
 From the cable landfall, the onshore export cables will traverse east along East Broadway, then will turn north onto Lincoln Boulevard, crossing East Park Avenue along the way.
 From Lincoln Boulevard, the onshore export cables will continue north until East Harrison Street, and then turn west.
 The onshore export cables then cross perpendicular to Long Beach Boulevard and turn north onto Long Beach Road, to the crossing at Reynolds Channel.
 On the north side of Reynolds Channel, the onshore export cables enter the onshore substation in the Village of Island Park, New York.
 Figure E-6.2-2 provides the street map for the onshore export cable route.

 From the onshore substation, the interconnection cable route will parallel the east side of the Long Island Rail Road (LIRR) corridor, and traverse the parking lot of the LIRR Island Park Station north of Long Beach Road.
 To the north of the Island Park Station, the route will cross to the west side of the LIRR and follow the LIRR corridor north to Parente Lane.
 The interconnection cable route will continue from Parente Lane north onto D'Amato Drive and cross Long Beach Road.
 The route will then immediately turn north on North Nassau Lane.
 At the end of North Nassau Lane, the interconnection cables will continue north across private property and continue adjacent to the west side of the LIRR corridor.
-The proposed interconnection cable route crosses Barnums Channel for approximately 300 feet (ft, 91 m) on the west side of the LIRR bridge.
-At the north end of the interconnection cable route, the route will cross Daly Boulevard, in Oceanside, before entering the POI.
-Figure E-6.2-3 provides the street map for the interconnection cable route.
+The proposed interconnection cable route crosses Barnums Channel for approximately 200 feet (ft, 61 m) on the west side of the LIRR bridge.
+At the north end of the interconnection cable route, the route will cross Daly Boulevard, in Oceanside, before entering the Hampton Road substation.
+The loop-in / loop-out line cable route will exit the eastern side of the Hampton Road substation and connect to existing LIPA 138-kV transmission lines under Lawson Boulevard.
+Figure E-6.2-3 provides the street map for the interconnection and loop-in / loop-out line cable routes.